okta/okta-signin-widget/README.md

 #### reCAPTCHA options

-Set the following config options to set alternative `reCAPTCHA` script URIs that will be used if the default one (`https://www.google.com/recaptcha/api.js`) fails to load:
+Set the following config options to configure alternative `reCAPTCHA` script URIs that will be used if the default one (`https://www.google.com/recaptcha/api.js`) fails to load:

 ```javascript
 recaptcha: {